BOARD OF DIRECTORS

 Mark Tatum is an attorney specializing in employment policy matters.
 He is a partner with the well-respected Kansas City law firm of Shook, Hardy & Bacon.
 Mark is active in a number of youth programs and is married with children.

-Tristen is from Kansas City, Missouri, and is currently a student in Economics at the University of Missouri – Kansas City.
-Tristen got his start with YVC as a Bank of America Student Leader working for YVC of Kansas City.
+Tristen Caudle is from Kansas City, Missouri and recently graduated from the University of Missouri – Kansas City, where he received both his B.A and M.A. in Economics.
+Tristen got his start with YVC as a Bank of America Student Leader working for YVC in Kansas City.
 Besides his love for YVC, Tristen devotes his time to the American Cancer Society’s Relay For Life, actively fighting back against cancer.
 Tristen loves to read, drink coffee, and play with his two dogs at home.

-Vicki Clark is a consultant and trainer from Memphis, TN.
-In her practice, Building the Capacity of Organizations, she works in the business, nonprofit and public sectors.
+Vicki Clark is a consultant and trainer from Memphis, Tennessee.
+In her practice, Building the Capacity of Organizations, she works in the business, nonprofit, and public sectors.
 Her past experience includes 12 years at the Points of Light Foundation in Washington, D.C., and serving as an AmeriCorps/VISTA trainer.
-Vicki also developed two youth volunteer programs for the Volunteer Center in Houston, TX.
+Vicki also developed two youth volunteer programs for the Volunteer Center in Houston, Texas.

-Co-Founder of the All In for a Cure Charity and having formerly served as Director of Corporate Fundraising for the March of Dimes Kansas City Chapter, Jim has a wealth of experience in service to others.
+Co-Founder of the All In for a Cure Charity and former Director of Corporate Fundraising for the March of Dimes Kansas City Chapter, Jim Hise has a wealth of experience in service to others.
 Jim has served as a Private Wealth Advisor for Merrill Lynch since 1994.
-He is actively involved with his church including volunteering as a Sunday School teacher and his hobbies include jogging, reading and activities with his kids.
+He is actively involved with his church including volunteering as a Sunday School teacher and his hobbies include jogging, reading, and activities with his kids.
 Jim and his wife Megan Kennedy Hise have four children.

-Margi Pence is an active community volunteer, serving on a number of boards, including Children's Mercy Hospitals & Clinics, the Hall Family Foundation, Midwest Foster Care and Adoption Association and the American Red Cross, Kansas City Chapter.
-She was chairman of the 2013 Jewel Ball which benefits the Nelson-Atkins Museum of Art and the Kansas City Symphony.
+Margi Pence is an active community volunteer, serving on a number of boards, including Children’s Mercy Hospitals & Clinics, the Hall Family Foundation, Midwest Foster Care and Adoption Association, and the American Red Cross, Kansas City Chapter.
+She was chair of the 2013 Jewel Ball which benefits the Nelson-Atkins Museum of Art and the Kansas City Symphony.
 Margi and her husband have three children.

 David Battey, President